dchen077/LIS546-Curated-DH-Data/data-transformation-and-qualities-criteria.md

 Users and curators will submit their digital humanities projects via our GitHub link.This approach allows contributors to submit projects by pushing their repositories to our designated GitHub organization page, where they can be reviewed and integrated into our broader collection.
 Upon submission, contributors will be required to fill out a detailed survey about their project.
 This survey will include questions about the content, scope, relevance to modern and contemporary Chinese and Japanese studies, and any sensitive or confidential information contained within their data.

 ### What kind of authenticity checks would you perform to make sure this data is what it purports to be?
-Does this include any virus scanning tools?
+Does this include any virus-scanning tools?

 Upon receipt of data from GitHub, several steps will be taken to verify its authenticity and ensure its safety and relevance:

-Virus Scanning: With possible funding, we will perform a virus scan on all submitted files using robust antivirus software such as McAfee or Norton Antivirus.
+__Virus Scanning__: With possible funding, we will perform a virus scan on all submitted files using robust antivirus software such as McAfee or Norton Antivirus.
 This is crucial to prevent the introduction of malware into our repository.

-File Integrity Checks: We will rely on GitHub to maintain the integrity of files through version control, and ensure no corruption has occurred during the download process.
+__File Integrity Checks__: We will rely on GitHub to maintain the integrity of files through version control, and ensure no corruption has occurred during the download process.

-Content Verification Survey: Contributors will complete a detailed survey that includes verification of the authenticity and appropriateness of the content.
+__Content Verification Survey__: Contributors will complete a detailed survey that includes verification of the authenticity and appropriateness of the content.
 This survey will ask specific questions about the sources of their data, any transformations it has undergone, and how it aligns with the project's focus on Chinese and Japanese digital humanities.

 ### How will you identify confidential, sensitive, or private information contained in this data? (in other words, What constitutes private or sensitive information?

 Considering the nuanced nature of digital humanities research, especially in fields involving modern historical studies of China and Japan, automated tools may not catch all sensitive content, such as culturally specific identifiers.
 Thus, each dataset will also undergo a manual review by team members trained in identifying sensitive information within the context of Chinese and Japanese studies.

-### What is your policy for removing / redacting / protecting this kind of content?
+### What is your policy for removing/redacting/protecting this kind of content?

 All actions taken to manage sensitive data (redaction, restriction, encryption) will be clearly documented.
 This documentation will be accessible to users, providing transparency about how data has been altered from its original form and the rationale behind these changes.
 Furthermore, users can choose to redact and remove their deposited data without disclosing their reason.
 However, as mentioned earlier, the documentation of the removal of any part or the entirety of the data will be documented and openly available.